lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 security.nesting: "true"
 ```

  This means that it is already possible to use Incus or Docker inside of LXD.
-But of course, this feels kinda "hacky".
+Also, you can use QEMU.

-Also, you can build your own LXD images using [distrobuilder](https://linuxcontainers.org/distrobuilder/introduction/).
+It is also possible to build your own LXD images using [distrobuilder](https://linuxcontainers.org/distrobuilder/introduction/).

 ## The ideal solution